Home » Course » Dinner » Pan-Seared Salmon (with Crispy Skin)

 2 tablespoons olive oil, 3 cloves garlic

-• As the garlic cooks, pat the salmon fillets dry with a paper towel and sprinkle them with salt and pepper.
+• As the garlic cooks, pat the salmon fillets dry with a paper towel and season both sides with salt and pepper.

 • When the garlic has been removed, add the salmon, skin-side down to the hot pan and pan fry for 5-7 minutes, or until the meat is mostly cooked through (about ¾ done).